The Energy Charter values are:

 In its 2019 Report, the Independent Accountability Panel referenced the importance of embedding the customer voice at a Board level across Energy Charter signatories.
 On the basis of this recommendation, Energy Charter signatory Powerlink has invited the Chairs of Boards across the energy supply chain to participate in discussions about options and better practice examples to improve how the customer voice can be embedded at a Board level.

-Led by Powerlink Queensland and supported by a number of Energy Charter signatories.
+Led by the Chair of Powerlink Queensland and supported by CleanCo, Energy Queensland, Horizon Power and Stanwell.